 Susan Rice, I don't care.

-I uh I'd rather tell you what's important down the road.
+I'd rather tell you what's important down the road.

-The Susan Rice appointment is in your you're supposed to be mad.
+The Susan Rice appointment is in your, you're supposed to be mad.

 Obama is relishing you getting mad.

-How dare he appoint the fact that this woman lied to the country and lied to the Republicans about Benghazi and he promotes her is exactly what he wants.
+The fact that this woman lied to the country and lied to the Republicans about Benghazi and he promotes her is exactly what he wants.

 So this is what he's doing.

-He's an in your face, all right.
+He's in your face.

 He likes her.